 In early summer 2007 Scottish Care began to conduct research (with funding from the Scottish Government) to look in more detail at the skills needs and nature of the workforce employed by private and voluntary providers of adult residential care services for older people.
 Perhaps the most surprising finding has been the numbers of non-UK nationals working within that sub-sector.
 At the time of writing the Stage 1 report the only available data on migrants working in the sector came from a report on the Scottish Labour Market by Futureskills Scotland (2006), which indicated that the proportion of migrants from A8 accession countries working in the care sector would be less than 5%.
-The Scottish Care research asked employers about migrant workers from across the EU as well as out with it.
+The Scottish Care research asked employers about migrant workers from across the EU as well as outwith it.
 That research covered 353 care homes for older people in Scotland, approximately 37% of all such homes, and found that the workforce within those homes included 6.1% of staff who came from an EU country other than the UK and 7.3% who were employed under a work permit.
-Presuming that there is no overlap at all between these groups then this would mean that 13.4%, or almost 1 in 7 of the workforce came from outside the UK.
-Given what is known about the size of the adult residential care workforce, then if this proportion of staff is the same throughout that sub-sector then this would equate to about 6,000 workers in just that part of the sector.
-This is much higher than had been previously expected and as a result the SSSC has commissioned further research into the proportion of migrant workers across other parts of the sector.
-This research should report in early 2008 and will also look at skills needs for this group of staff.
+Presuming that there is no overlap at all between these groups then this would mean that 13.4%, or almost 1 in 7 of that workforce came from outside the UK.
+If that proportion is the same across all adult residential care services then it equates to about 6,000 workers in that sub-sector alone.

+The above figure is much higher than had been previously expected and as a result the SSSC has commissioned further research into the proportion of migrant workers across other parts of the sector.
+GEN Consulting are undertaking this research, which is also looking at the skills needs of this group of staff.
+The research is focussing on 5 sub-sectors, namely; adult day care; domiciliary care; early years services; and residential child care.
+The final report will be available in April 2008.